Invincible Presents: Atom Eve: Synopsis

 On graduation day, Eve, Mark, William and Amber celebrate going to college, though Eve admits that she did not send in any applications, as the choice did not appeal to her.
 The group then learns that the Guardians of the Globe, the world's leading superhero team, has been brutally murdered by an unidentified assailant.
 Eve and Mark attend the Guardians' funeral, but Eve becomes frustrated when her boyfriend, fellow Teen Team member Rex Sloan / Rex Splode, fails to attend.
 She later finds out that Rex has been cheating on her with another team member, Kate Cha / Dupli-Kate, due to growing jealousy of Eve's friendship with Mark.
 Heartbroken, Eve breaks up with Rex.

 Some time later, Robot informs Eve that he has been selected by the Global Defense Agency to lead a new chapter of the Guardians, which also means the disbanding of the Teen Team.
 Eve declines Robot's offer to join the new Guardians.
 Returning home, Eve argues with her parents about her breakup with Rex, then furiously leaves them as she goes to the suburbs, where she creates a tree house to take refuge.
 The next day, Eve is contacted by Cecil Stedman, director of the GDA, who reveals that Universa wishes to speak with her.
-However, their conversation is interrupted, as Eve then learns Mark is embroiled in a battle against his father, Nolan Grayson / Omni-Man, who was also responsible for killing the original Guardians.
+However, their conversation is interrupted, as Eve learns Mark is embroiled in a battle against his father, Nolan Grayson / Omni-Man, who was also responsible for killing the original Guardians.
 Eve attempts to go help Mark, but is stopped by the villain Doc Seismic.
 Eve deals with Seismic, but then finds that Omni-Man has retreated into space, while Mark has been hospitalized.

 Some time after the incident, Eve reunites with William and Amber, the latter of whom has broken up with Mark due to him constantly canceling their dates.
-As Amber begins to figure out Mark and Invincible are the same person, Eve contemplates disclosing her superhero persona to both Amber and William.
-Eve goes to a GDA prison facility and meets with Cecil, who lets her into Universa's cell.
+As Amber begins to figure out Mark's secret identity, Eve contemplates disclosing her superhero persona to both Amber and William.
+Eve later goes to a GDA prison facility and meets with Cecil, who lets her into Universa's cell.
 Universa pleads with Eve to recover her Staff of Leadership, so that she may leave the planet and search for other resources for her people.
 Eve finds one half of the staff in Killcannon's possession, and the other at the power plant.
 Eve recovers both pieces and mends them back together.